diegoperezo97/stock-analysis/README.md

-# VBA of Wall Street
+# MODULE 2: VBA of Wall Street

 ## Overview of the Analysis
 In this module, I will be helping my friend Steve, who just got his degree in Finance.
 Steve’s parents are so proud of him that they decided to become his first clients.
 Steve’s parents are passionate about green energy.
 They believe that as fossil fuels get used up, there will be more and more reliance on alternative energy production.
 However, Steve’s parents haven’t done much research and have instead decided to invest all their money into Daqo New Energy Corporation, a company that makes silicon wafers for solar panels.